 - If you want to turn right or left at an intersection you must wait for approaching traffic to turn or pass as well as for pedestrians who are crossing.
 It is important to also watch for cyclists who may be in your blind spot or approaching from behind you in the bike lane.

 If you approach an intersection or roundabout with a yield sign it means you will have to yield to approaching vehicles and possibly even have to come to a complete stop.

 If a driver is approaching an emergency vehicle stopped on the highway with its emergency lights on, the driver should slow down and approach the vehicle with caution.
 If possible the driver should move over to a non-adjacent lane.

 When a driver fails to yield due to their own carelessness, distractions, or inexperience handling such situations, they are putting their lives and others in danger.
 In Ontario failing to yield is a serious offense which is why it is so important that drivers be knowledgeable in how to handle the situation.

 At Greg Monforton & Partners we have been helping personal injury victims fight for their rights for more than 30 years.
 Our barristers are ready to provide comprehensive legal counsel on your specific case and help guide you through the entire litigation process.

-Our main office is located in Windsor, Ontario but we proudly serve the surrounding areas, including:
+Our office is located in Windsor, Ontario, but we proudly serve the surrounding areas, including:

 and many more local towns and cities.
 To get connected with one of our experienced lawyers, contact us at (866) 320-4770.
 One of our steadfast intake staff members will connect you with one of our barristers best suited in handling your claim.